eddychu/eddychu.github.io/content/the-life-and-death-of-a-component/index.md

 render(<App />, document.getElementById("root"));
 ```

-when show is toggled off, the last life cycle method componentWillUnmount will be called. <Message /> component then will be removed from the DOM tree.
+in the code above, when show is set to be false, the last life cycle method componentWillUnmount will be called. <Message /> component then will be removed from the DOM tree.

+As you can see, with a few life cycle methods, we have full control of a class component from birth to death.
+But if you were to start a new react project today, functional component is a much better choice.
+Because with in a functional component, these life cycle methods are replaced with a few even simpler "hooks".
+I guess that will be our next topic.